dadams05/c8ke/README.md

 git clone --recursive https://github.com/dadams05/c8ke.git
 ```

-If you already cloned without submodules, get them with:
+If you already cloned without the submodule, or need to get the submodule again, get it with:

 ```bash
 git submodule update --init --recursive